Validation of Modern JSON Schema: Formalization and Complexity

-While dynamic references make validation PSPACE-hard, annotation-dependent validation alone does not change the PTIME complexity of {\cJS} validation.
-We prove this fact here by defining an optimized variant of Algorithm \ref{alg:valid} that runs in polynomial time in situations where there is a fixed bound on the maximum number of dynamic references, hence, a fortiori, for schemas where no dynamic reference is present.
+While dynamic references make validation PSPACE-hard, annotation-dependent validation alone does not change the P complexity of {\cJS} validation.
+We prove this fact by restricting our attention to the set of all schemas that contain at most $k$ references, where $k$ is a fixed integer; for this set of schemas we define an optimized variant of Algorithm \ref{alg:valid} that runs in polynomial time in situations where there is a fixed bound on the maximum number of dynamic references, hence, a fortiori, for schemas where no dynamic reference is present.

-Our optimized algorithm exploits a memoization technique: when, during the computation of $\SJudg{\List{b}}{J}{S} \Ret{} (r,\pk)$, we complete the evaluation of an intermediate judgment $\SJudg{C'}{J'}{S'} \Ret{} (r',\pk')$, we store this intermediate result.
-However, while there is only a polynomial number of $S'$ and $J'$ that may be generated while proving $\SJudg{\List{b}}{J}{S} \Ret{} (r,\pk)$, there is an exponential number of different $C'$, corresponding to different subsets of the URIs that appear in $S$ and to different reordering of these subsets; this phenomenon happens, for example, in our leading example (Figure~\ref{fig:encoding}).
+Our optimized algorithm exploits a memoization technique: When, during the computation of $\SJudg{\List{b}}{J}{S} \Ret{} (r,\pk)$, we complete the evaluation of an intermediate judgment $\SJudg{C'}{J'}{S'} \Ret{} (r',\pk')$, we store this intermediate result.
+However, while there is only a polynomial number of $S'$ and $J'$ that may be generated while proving $\SJudg{\List{b}}{J}{S} \Ret{} (r,\pk)$, there is an exponential number of different $C'$, corresponding to different subsets of URIs that appear in~$S$ and to different reordering of these subsets; this phenomenon occurs, for example, in our leading example (Figure~\ref{fig:encoding}).
 We solve this problem in the case of a fixed bound on the number of dynamic references by observing that two different contexts~$C_1$ and~$C_2$ are equivalent, with respect to a specific validation problem $\SJudg{C'}{J'}{S'} \Ret{} (r',\pk')$ , when the two resolve in the same way any dynamic reference that is actually expanded during the analysis of that specific problem.
-In the bounded case, this equivalence relation on contexts has a polynomial number of equivalence classed, which allows us to recompute the result of $\SJudg{C'}{J'}{S'}$, for a fixed pair $J'$, $S'$, only for a polynomial number of different contexts $C'$.
+In the bounded case, this equivalence relation on contexts has a polynomial number of equivalence classes, which allows us to recompute the result of $\SJudg{C'}{J'}{S'}$, for a fixed pair $J'$, $S'$, only for a polynomial number of different contexts $C'$.